jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     E117: Unknown function: Bar

-The reason why  you may forget, is because  in Vim9 script you can  omit `s:` in
+The reason why you might forget, is because  in Vim9 script you can omit `s:` in
 front of a function name most of the time; that is when:

    - defining a `:def` function